 |Recommended Room Coverage||160 square feet|

-The tower construction of the Honeywell air purifier is what makes it so efficient.
-It draws a significant amount of air in and uses a three-level cleaning system.
-This includes a permanent pre-filter and a True HEPA filter that captures up to 99 percent of airborne pollutants.
+The construction of the OION air purifier is what makes it so efficient.
+It draws a significant amount of air in and uses an electrostatically charged metal filter.
+This UVGI technology and carbon filtration capture up to 99 percent of airborne pollutants as little as 0.1 microns in size.

 You can easily use this purifier without ramping up your energy bills.
-It uses minimum electricity and is Energy Star rated.
-The unit can effectively clean a room of up to 170 square feet five times per hour.
+It uses minimum electricity of 7.5 watts.
+The unit can effectively clean a floor area of up to 1000 square feet.

 Why We Love It